California Reptiles & Amphibians

-Currently classified as an intergrade of the Mountain Gartersnake - Thamnophis elegans elegans, and the Wandering Gartersnake - Thamnophis elegans vagrans, this snake was previously recognized as a unique subspecies: Thamnophis elegans biscutatus - Klamath Gartersnake.
-It occurs in northern Siskiyou and Modoc counties in California and south central Oregon.
+Currently classified as an intergrade of the Mountain Gartersnake - Thamnophis elegans elegans, and the Wandering Gartersnake - Thamnophis elegans vagrans, this snake was previously recognized as a unique subspecies named Thamnophis elegans biscutatus - Klamath Gartersnake.
+It occurs in extreme northern Siskiyou and Modoc counties in California just south of the Oregon border, and above the border in south central Oregon.

 Juveniles, Lake County, Oregon